Housing Ombudsman Complaint Handling Code - self assessment

 Evidence, commentary and explanations

 The Group Head of Law and Governance has lead responsibility for complaints.
-With the support of the Head of Housing regular performance reports will be presented to committee commencing in 2023.
+With the support of the Group Head of Housing regular performance reports are provided to members which provides scrutiny of our complaint handling performance.

 Code section